haondt/Gabbro/README.md

 ### Plugins

 A key can be written as `{{ plugin_name('argument1', 'argument2', ...) }}`.
-In this case, a plugin engine will run and try to resolve the plugin, and use that for the value instead of searching the environment files.
+In this case, a plugin engine will run and try to resolve the plugin, and use that for the value.
+Plugins are only supported inside `.env` files, so a pluging should be mapped to an env var, and the env var can be used for hydration.

 The following plugins are supported:
 - `{{ secret('path/to/folder', 'SECRET_NAME') }}` - this will make a url request to Infisical to try and retrieve the secret.
 It will use the key in `key.txt` as an authorization token to retrieve the secret.